The Report of the Conference on the School of Foreign Service

 Once finacial integration was effected, it was an easy move to the exploitation

-of the few money-making schools for the benefit of the Graduate School,
+of the two money-making schools for the benefit of the Graduate School,

 Overtly and covertly, the SFS was to be taken advantage of.